 A review of clinical trials of the effect of cannabinoids on sleep suggested that cannabinoids could improve sleep quality, decrease sleep disturbances, and decrease the time it takes to fall asleep.
-However there were many limiting factors such as a small number of people studied and they evaluated sleep within studies of other illnesses.
+However, there were limiting factors, such as the small size of the studies.

 An app was used to measure changes in insomnia in over 400 people taking medical cannabis.
-The average symptom severity was reduced by 4.5 points on a 10-point scale, a significant improvement in insomnia.
+Results showed an average symptom severity reduction of 4.5 points on a 10-point scale, a significant improvement in insomnia.

 Another review with meta-analysis of 104 studies evaluated cannabinoids for the treatment of chronic non-cancer pain.
 Within this review and analysis, the effect of cannabinoids on sleep was also examined.
 There was low-quality evidence of improved sleep.

-The takeaway about CBD is that the initial research is promising but there is still much to learn.
+The takeaway is that the initial research of CBD is promising but there is still much to learn.
 It may help with some conditions like long-term pain and sleep.

 Because it is so widely available and recommended for so many problems, it must be used carefully and purchased from reliable sources.

 CBD is just one of many supplements that can alleviate back pain or insomnia.
-Take a Goodpath assessment for an integrative program that incorporates supplements, nutrition, mind-body connection, and exercise here:
+Take a Goodpath assessment for an integrative program that incorporates supplements, nutrition, mind-body therapies, and exercise.